BSNL: BSNL 5G

-On behalf of the government of India, the Minister of Communications Ashwini Vaishnaw announced that the State-Owned Telco would start its 5G operations by 15 August 2023.
-He also added that the 4G and 5G network of the state-owned BSNL would be a completely home-grown indigenous 4G and 5G network technology; thus, emphasizing more on Govt. of India's Atmanirbhar Bharat.
+On behalf of the Union of India, the Minister of Communications Ashwini Vaishnaw announced that the State-Owned Telco would start its 5G operations by 15-August-2023.
+He also added that the 4G and 5G network of the state-owned BSNL would be a completely home-grown indigenous 4G and 5G network technology; thus, emphasizing more on Union of India's Atmanirbhar Bharat.

 Direct-to-Device

-In November 2024, BSNL introduced and made a trial of the new Direct-to-Device technology for the first time in India in partnership with VIASAT.
+In November-2024, BSNL introduced and made a trial of the new Direct-to-Device technology for the first time in India in partnership with VIASAT.
 This technology enables users to communicate without transversing a Base Station or Core Network.
 This technology is used in direct interaction between 5G-enabled devices to connect seamlessly to both terrestrial and satellite coverage.

 IP & cloud services

 BSNL Managed Cloud Services

-On 28 May 2013, BSNL launched "Internet Data Centre – Managed Cloud Services".
+On 28-May-2013, BSNL launched "Internet Data Centre – Managed Cloud Services".
 This includes computation, software, data access and storage services for individuals as well as enterprises.